pymc-devs/pymc/GOVERNANCE.md

 The PyMC Project (The Project) is an open source software project affiliated with the 501c3 NumFOCUS Foundation.
 The goal of The Project is to develop open source software and deploy open and public websites and services for reproducible, exploratory and interactive computing.
+The main focus of the Project is in scientific and statistical computing.
-The Software developed by The Project is released under OSI approved open source licenses, developed openly and hosted in public GitHub repositories under the [pymc-devs GitHub organization](https://github.com/pymc-devs).
+The Software developed
+by The Project is released under OSI approved open source licenses, developed openly and hosted in public GitHub repositories under the [pymc-devs GitHub organization](https://github.com/pymc-devs).
 Examples of